-Our estate vineyard outside of Occidental is less than 6 miles from the ocean at an elevation of 1,300 feet.
-It was planted in 2002 with 777 Dijon clones by Sonoma Coast pinot pioneer Scott Zeller who still nurtures this vineyard today.
-In 2012 Scott also planted “Nico’s block” with 667 and that now makes up about 1/3 of the vineyard.
-This vineyard produced a wine that was named Pinot Noir of the year by the San Francisco International Wine Competition and was selected as a featured wine for the International Pinot Noir Celebration.
-With yields yields as low as 1 ton or less per acre, this special vineyard consistently produces award wining Pinot Noirs that reflect the true West Sonoma Coast with bright acidity and flavors reminiscent of cranberry and dark cherry.
+Our Occidental estate vineyard is less than 6 miles from the ocean at an elevation of 1,300 feet.
+It was planted in 2002 with 777 Dijon clones by Sonoma Coast Pinot Noir pioneer Scott Zeller, who still nurtures this vineyard today.
+It was formerly known as “Willow Creek Vineyard” and bottled under Thomas Brown’s Rivers Marie label from 2006 to 2010.
+It was acquired in 2011 and renamed Nevina’s Vineyard, and in 2012 Scott planted “Nico’s block” with 667 clones which now makes up about one third of the vines.
+With yields as low as 1 ton or less per acre, this special vineyard consistently produces award winning Pinot Noir that reflects a true sense of place indicative of the proposed West Sonoma Coast AVA, with distinctively bright acidity and characteristic flavors of cranberry and dark cherry.

 2012 – 93 Points and Gold Medal, San Francisco International Wine Competition

 2013 – 96 Points and Double Gold Medal, San Francisco Chronicle; 96 Points and Double Gold Medal; San Francisco International Wine Competition which also awarded it Pinot Noir of the Year and recognized Furthermore Wines as Winemaker of the Year